27 Geography Facts Everyone Keeps Getting Wrong

 Mistake: Africa is a country

 Hardly.
-Africa is a continent containing an astonishing 54 countries, each with its own languages, cultures, and traditions.
-More and more the “Dark Continent” is coming into the light.
+Africa is a continent containing 54 sovereign states and countries, nine territories and several de facto independent states with very little recognition, each with its own languages, cultures and traditions.

 Roman-Babakin/Shutterstock